Mobile-first digital drawing platform

 Purely-individual learning can be isolating.
 Subjects felt that the ability to share experiences with a friend or seek encouragement from peers helped them feel rewarded for their efforts.

-Though wary of scheduling-away their free time or being trapped in a rigid schedule, subjects agreed they feel most confident and committed to a pursuit when they engage with it on a routine basis.
+Though wary of rigid schedules, subjects agreed they feel most committed to hobbies they engage with on a routine basis.

 Personas: